-1. For Initial Studies and Negative Declarations prepared by the Community Development Director without consultant assistance, a reasonable fee shall be collected as established by resolution of the City Council as part of the Community Development Department Fee Schedule.
+- 1. For Initial Studies and Negative Declarations prepared by the Community Development Director without consultant assistance, a reasonable fee shall be collected as established by resolution of the City Council as part of the Community Development Department's Schedule of Rents, Fines and Fees. - 2.
+For Initial Studies, Negative Declarations, and EIRs prepared with consultant or outside legal counsel assistance, there will be a City fee as required by the Schedule of Rents, Fines and Fees. - 3.
+No future applications shall be accepted from any applicant, and no permits or entitlements shall be approved or issued until all prior indebtedness to the City incurred under this section by such applicants has been paid in full.

-- 2. For Initial Studies, Negative Declarations, and EIRs prepared with consultant assistance, there will be a City fee as required by the municipal code. - 3.
-No future applications shall be accepted from any applicant, and no permits or entitlements shall be approved or issued until all prior indebtedness to the City incurred under this section by such applicants has been paid in full. - 4.
-The amount of the fee shall become an obligation of the applicant to the City whether or not the permit or entitlement is issued, or whether or not the applicant exercises the right to obtain the permit or entitlement.
+4. The amount of any applicable fee shall become an obligation of the applicant to the City whether or not the permit or entitlement is issued, or whether or not the applicant exercises the right to obtain the permit or entitlement.
 Such fees accrue and become payable when the City gives notice to the applicant of the amount of such fees.
 This liability shall be enforceable in any court of competent jurisdiction.
-In the event suit is filed by the City, in addition to the amount of the fee, applicant shall pay the City's reasonable attorney's fees.
+In the event suit is filed by the City, in addition to the amount of the fee, applicant shall indemnify the City as required by Section 1.07.030 of the Newport Beach Municipal Code and pay the City's reasonable attorney's fees.